Blogs

 wave

-The scale of the operation is concerning.
-More than 700 foreign nationals were identified as having been employed illegally.
-Several were deemed inadmissible to Canada due to criminal activity and subsequently removed from the country.
-The CBSA emphasizes its commitment to upholding the integrity of Canada's immigration system.
-Aaron McCrorie, Vice President of the CBSA’s Intelligence and Enforcement Branch, stated that the fines reflect a thorough investigation and the agency's dedication to holding those who violate immigration laws accountable.
+The CBSA made it clear that this wasn’t a one-off incident.
+They're emphasizing their commitment to maintaining the integrity of Canada's immigration system.
+Aaron McCrorie, Vice President of the CBSA's Intelligence and Enforcement Branch, stated that the fines reflect the thoroughness of the investigation and their dedication to holding those who break immigration laws accountable.
+They're not messing around.
 The CBSA also reported removing over 16,470 foreign nationals for immigration violations in 2024 alone.
+That's a significant number.

 A Warning to Employers